open5e/open5e/source/equipment/magic-items/bag-of-devouring.rst

 such as to attack your enemies.
 In the absence of such orders, the creature acts in a fashion appropriate to its nature.

-Once three fuzzy objects have been pulled from the bag, the bag can’t be used again until the next dawn.
+Once three fuzzy objects have been pulled from the bag, the bag can't be used again until the next dawn.